PoinT GOResearch

 Lower-Body Strength

 Deceleration and re-acceleration require significant eccentric and concentric leg strength.
-Players who can squat and lunge heavier loads can brake and push off more powerfully.
-A minimum of 1.5–2.0× bodyweight squat is recommended for advanced soccer agility training.
+Players who demonstrate higher relative squat strength can brake and push off more powerfully in direction changes.
+A minimum of 1.5–2.0× bodyweight back squat is recommended before introducing high-intensity agility training; below this threshold, the limb cannot safely absorb the deceleration forces at match-speed.
+Strength training for agility is not optional — it is the structural prerequisite.

 Hip Mobility and Single-Leg Stability

-Poor hip internal rotation or limited ankle mobility forces compensatory movement patterns in direction changes, increasing injury risk and reducing efficiency.
-Address these with targeted mobility work before each agility session.
+Poor hip internal rotation or limited ankle dorsiflexion forces compensatory movement patterns during direction changes, increasing injury risk at the ankle, knee, and groin while reducing mechanical efficiency.
+Address these with targeted mobility work as part of every agility warm-up: hip 90/90 stretches, ankle banded dorsiflexion, and controlled articular rotations (CARs) at the hip.

 Change of Direction Drills